umeshramya/user-groups-roles/README.md

 use  addPrivilegeToRole method to add privileges to roles.
 This has three arguments. role , privilege and value(value of privilege against defulat value in createNewPrivileges method)

 ### get role privileges with this method
-To get all prvileges with value for a role use getRolePrivileges.
+To get all privileges with value for a role use getRolePrivileges.
 This method accepts one argument i.e role.
-This method first gets set prvileges for a role and further add up all prvileges next in same array.
+This method first gets set privileges for a role and further add up all privileges next in same array.
 So developer has to accept first come first privilege for the role.

 ```